sourcefuse/loopback4-microservice-catalog/services/video-conferencing-service/openapi.md

 `PATCH /session/{meetingLinkId}`

-Used fr editing the meeting
+Used for editing the meeting

 > Body parameter